Read This Before You Buy Any Udemy Course

-Looking to learn coding this summer?
+Looking to learn coding with the help of video courses?
 Well, there are plenty of free resources on the Internet to quickly get you started but if you prefer proper instructor-led video courses, go with Udemy.
 If you are new here, Udemy is an online marketplace where you’ll find courses on everything from calligraphy to photography to programming.

 Most video courses on Udemy are priced between $20 and $200 but before you key in the credit card, ready this.